JarlEvanson/cs503-project-1/README.md

 The project provides an implementation of a Lisp interpreter.

+## Special Notes

+The project provides an implementation of a copying garbage collector and the built-in functions `let` and `begin`.
+The project also implemented `funcall`, and `function` in order to support higher-order functions in the Type-2 environment.

 ## Organization

 The code is organized into a source directory (`src/`) and a header directory